stormchaserroleplaying/stormchaserRPG/Equipment/Tools/MusicalInstrument/index.md

 ---

 # Musical Instrument
 Several of the most common types of musical instruments are shown on the table as examples.
 If you have proficiency with a given musical instrument, you can add your proficiency bonus to any ability checks you make to play music with the instrument.
-A bard can use a musical instrument as a spellcasting focus, as described in chapter 10.
+A bard can use a musical instrument as a [spellcasting focus](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/CastingaSpell/Components/#material-m).
 Each type of musical instrument requires a separate proficiency.

 Proficiency with a musical instrument indicates you are familiar with the techniques used to play it.
 You also have knowledge of some songs commonly performed with that instrument.